 Update: An important point was raised in the comments by Linda, that it might be harmful for the dogs hips to spent so much time on its hindlegs.
 I think indeed a dogs hips are not meant to bear the whole weight of the dog.
 I expect the dog has been trained from a young age which would mean that the dogs muscles will have developed in a slightly different way which makes it better able to walk on its hind legs, but at the same time it also means that the dog will probably wear through its hip muscles at a much earlier age.
 Especially since I think this breed of dog is more susceptible to hip injury.

-Tool use is generally considered a sophisticated behaviour that is limited to mammals and birds.
-However, australian scientists discovered that some octopuses carried coconuts to later use as shelter.
+Octopuses have been shown to be remarkable intelligent animals regarding they are invertebrates.
+Now Australian scientists discovered a new side to octopus intelligence, showing that some octopuses carry coconuts to later use as shelter which may indicate tool use.
+This is surprising as tool use is generally considered a sophisticated behaviour that is limited to mammals and birds.
 This unusually sophisticated behaviour for an invertebrate animal was published last week in the journal of Current Biology.

 Cephalopods (octopuses, squid and cuttlefish) are widely regarded as the most intelligent of the invertebrates.
 Not only do they have their dramatic and complex colour and shape change abilities, recent observations show unexpected behavioural flexbility and the capacity to physically manipulate their environment